Switch-Bros/NRO-Forwarder/README.md

 ## Saving Icons
 NRO icons can be saved by right clicking on the picture box and selecting "Save Image" from the dropdown menu.

-## Advanced Hidden Feature (Fix Forwarders for certain firmware and AMS versions)
+## Advanced Feature (Fix Forwarders for certain firmware and AMS versions)
-Clicking the Generate button and moving the mouse away from it, will select that button without making the forwader, you can then press either the "Z", "X", "C", "V" buttons on your keyboard to patch the debug flags in the main.npdm file.
+Clicking with your right mouse button on the Generate button will open a hidden patch window, you can patch main.npdm with the following:

-Z = No Debug flags
+No Debug flags
-X = Allow Debug
+Allow Debug
-C = Use for firmware 18.0.x and below and < AMS 1.8.x
+Force_debug_prod (Use for firmware 18.0.x and below and < AMS 1.8.x)
-V = Use for firmware 19.0.x and + AMS 1.8.x
+Force_debug (Use for firmware 19.0.x and + AMS 1.8.x)

 ## Hackbrewpack
 This has been modified from the original source, it has had the extra debug flag values added to make it generate compatible